 \section{Abstract}

-An ab-initio approach to the description of grand canonical ensembles in thermal equilibrium, having local or nonlocal external potentials, will be presented.
-To this end a variational principle for the grand potential $\Omega$ of the system under consideration with respect to its one-reduced density matrix $\gamma$ will be established.
-The domain of $\Omega[\gamma]$ will be shown to be determined by a simple set of constraints, making it suitable for numerical minimization.
-We will furthermore prove the existence of an analogon to the Kohn-Sham system of density functional theory, i.e. a system of noninteracting particles reproducing the one-reduced density matrix of the interacting system at finite temperature.
-Starting from this Kohn-Sham system as unperturbed system, we deduce a many-body approach to iteratively construct approximate functionals for the grand potential.
+We present an ab-initio approach for grand canonical ensembles in thermal equilibrium with local or nonlocal external potentials based on the one-reduced density matrix.
+We show that equilibrium properties of a grand canonical ensemble are determined uniquely by the eq-1RDM and establish a variational principle for the grand potential with respect to its one-reduced density matrix.
+We further prove the existence of a Kohn-Sham system capable of reproducing the one-reduced density matrix of an interacting system at finite temperature.
+Utilizing this Kohn-Sham system as an unperturbed system, we deduce a many-body approach to iteratively construct approximations to the correlation contribution of the grand potential.